On-call information resources

 Renal

-• emc - this may give data on dose adjustment in renal disease and/or notable renal side effects.
+• emc and MHRA - SmPCs may give data on dose adjustment in renal disease and/or notable renal side effects.

 • Renal Drug Database - subscription needed.
-May offer advice on dosing in renal disease if the emc cannot help.
+May offer advice on dosing in renal disease if the SmPC cannot help.
+Remember that the advice may differ to the SmPC which means it may be unlicensed.

 • Most of the General references, above, can also be helpful depending on what you're asked.